jatinsharma0e0/BrickBreaker/replit.md

-# Replit.md - 3D Canvas Game Application
+# Replit.md - Brick Breaker Game

 ## Overview

-This is a full-stack Express.js and React application that appears to be designed for 3D games or interactive experiences.
-The project uses React Three Fiber for 3D rendering, Drizzle ORM with PostgreSQL for data persistence, and a modern UI component library (shadcn/ui).
-The architecture supports both a traditional brick breaker game (served at `/game`) and a more sophisticated 3D React application as the main interface.
+This project has been converted to a pure HTML5, CSS3, and JavaScript Brick Breaker game.
+The project now consists of a standalone game that runs directly in the browser without any frameworks, build tools, or server dependencies.
+The original React/Express architecture has been replaced with a simple file structure for maximum compatibility and ease of deployment.

 ## User Preferences